 Differences Between Chow Mein and Mei Fun

-- Preparation: Mei Fun noodles are typically soaked in hot boiling water until they are soft.
-Then they are added to the stir fry with other ingredients near the end of the cooking process.
-Chow mein noodles are often stir-fried in the wok with the other ingredients during the entire cooking process.
+- Preparation.
+Mei Fun noodles are typically soaked in hot boiling water until they are soft.
+Then they are added to the stir fry near the end of the cooking process.
+Chow mein noodles are stir-fried in the wok with the other ingredients during the entire cooking process.

-- Flavor: The noodles in a Chow Mein dish have a distinctive eggy flavor.
-Mei Fun noodles are more neutral in taste.
+- Flavor.
+The noodles in a Chow Mein dish have a distinctive eggy flavor.
+Mei Fun noodles are more neutral.

-- Texture: Chow Mein noodles can either have a crispy or soft texture, depending on how you prepare them.
+- Texture.
+Chow Mein noodles can have a crispy or soft texture, depending on how you prepare them.
 Mei Fun noodles are more delicate and generally are on the softer side.

-- Serving Style: With some variations of Chow Mein, the stir-fried meat and vegetables are served on top of the noodles.
-On the other hand, the meat and vegetables are usually fully incorporated with the noodles in a Mei Fun dish.
+- Serving Style.
+With some variations of Chow Mein, the stir-fried meat and vegetables are served on top of the noodles.
+On the other hand, the meat and veggies are fully incorporated with the noodles in Mei Fun.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.